Localization of smooth p-power torsion representations of GL_2(Q_p): Localization of smooth GL2(Qp) -representations

 \begin{remark} The preceding corollary is not true in general without the assumption of finite generation.
 Indeed, if $\pi$ is finitely generated while $j_*j^*\pi$ is not finitely generated (Proposition~\ref{prop:localizing compact inductions} provides plenty of examples of such~$\pi$), then if we let $\pi'$ denote the image of $\pi$ in $j_*j^*\pi$, we have that $\pi' \subsetneq j_*j^*\pi$, while $j_*j^*\pi' = j_*j^*\pi$.
 Thus $j_*j^*\pi$ is an object in the essential image of $j_*$, while its subobject $\pi'$ is {\em not} in this essential image. \end{remark}

-\begin{cor} Let $Y$ be a closed subset of~$X$, and write $U := X \setminus Y$.
+\begin{cor} Let $Y$ be a closed subset of~$X$, and write $U \coloneq X \setminus Y$.
 If $\pi$ is a finitely generated object lying in the essential image of~$j_{U*}$, and if $\pi'$ is an object of~$\cA_Y$, then $\Ext^i_{\cA}(\pi,\pi') = 0$ for all~$i$. \end{cor} \begin{proof} Arguing by d\'evissage, and taking into account Corollary~\ref{cor:adjoint iso}, we may assume that $\pi$ is a quotient of~$\cInd_{KZ}^G\sigma$, for some Serre weight~$\sigma$.
-If it is a proper quotient, then it is of finite length, and so lies in $\cA_{W}$, for some finite closed subset of $W$ of~$U$, while $\pi' = (j_V)_*(j_V)^*\pi$, if $V = X \setminus W$ (by Corollary~\ref{cor:localizing from inside}; note that $Y \subseteq V$).
-In this case the lemma follows from Corollary~\ref{cor:ext vanishing}.
-Otherwise, we may assume that $\pi = \cInd_{KZ}^G\sigma,$ in which case the claimed vanishing follows from Lemma~\ref{lem:another ext vanishing}. \end{proof}
+If it is a proper quotient, then it is of finite length, and so lies in $\cA_{W}$, for some finite closed subset $W$ of~$U$.
+Hence in this case the corollary follows from Corollary~\ref{cor:disjoint closed localization lemma}.
+Otherwise, we may assume that $\pi = \cInd_{KZ}^G\sigma,$ in which case the claimed vanishing follows from Lemma~\ref{lem:another ext vanishing} (note that $g \in \cH(\sigma)^\times$ in this case, e.g.\ by Proposition~\ref{prop:localizing compact inductions}~(1)). \end{proof}

 We may use the preceding result to strengthen Lemma~\ref{lem:f.g. adjoint}.